 • Samples need to be in house by 9:00 am except for Biopryn which is needed by 2:30 pm.
 Biopryn is read out the next day with results out about 1:00 pm.

-• Our post office has mail ready about 10:30 am so have samples due to arrive the previous day to assure timely results.
+• Our mail arrives after 11:30 am so please have samples due to arrive the previous day to assure timely results.

 • Lack of paperwork or payment with samples may delay results.